 The architecture receives video input from a camera or video file.
-This input is fed into two three-dimensional perception fields (top right of Fig. 1) that hold a representation of the scene.
-Both fields share the spatial dimensions of the camera image but the perception color field represents the color of objects in the scene and the perception movement field, new over the previous model (Richter et al., 2014), represents their movement direction.
+This input feeds into two three-dimensional perception fields (top right of Fig. 2) that hold a representation of the scene.
+Both fields share the spatial dimensions of the camera image but the perception color field represents the color of objects in the scene and the perception movement field represents their movement direction.
 To create the input to the perception fields, each video frame goes through several preprocessing steps.
 For the color field, the preprocessing is first based on generic image processing algorithms.
 After these, activation is generated that scales with the color saturation of objects in the scene.
-For the movement field, the preprocessing consists of a neural dynamic implementation of the counter-change model of motion perception (Berger et al., 2012).
+For the movement field, the preprocessing consists of a neural dynamic implementation of the counterchange model of motion perception (Berger, Faubel, Norman, Hock, & Schöner, 2012).
 Both perception fields always have stable peaks of activation when there are colored or moving objects in the scene.
 They project activation into the spatial attention fields along the two spatial dimensions and act as a saliency mechanism.
-They also project directly into the reference and target field and enable these fields to track moving objects even if spatial attention is currently focused elsewhere.
+They also project directly